TeeRenJing/redis/README.md

 4. Replace `select` with `epoll`/`kqueue` for scalability and move block/unblock bookkeeping to be O(1) per wake-up.
 5. Expand feature surface: AUTH, CONFIG/INFO, PSUBSCRIBE/SUBSCRIBE, and stream trimming (XTRIM) to mirror more Redis behaviors.
 6. Improve observability: structured logs, metrics counters for commands/latency, and trace IDs per connection to debug blocking workflows.

+# Modern C++ cleanup ideas (beginner-friendly)
+- Prefer `std::string_view` for read-only command parts to avoid copies; reserve `std::string` for owned/assembled replies.
+- Wrap raw sockets in small RAII structs (close-on-destroy) to simplify error exits and early returns.
+- Use `enum class` for roles/command categories and helper functions instead of free-form strings where possible.
+- Replace manual parsing helpers with small, total functions returning `std::optional<T>` to make error paths explicit.
+- Mark non-mutating helpers `[[nodiscard]]` where ignoring the result is a bug (e.g., parsers).
+- Keep lambdas small and capture-only what they need; prefer `auto` for iterators/indices and range-based loops for clarity.